jacobcoro/sandbox-flashcard-app-vue/README.md

 ## A sandbox for testing new libraries and techniques

 This sandbox app is a great place to test out whatever you'd like to learn.

 I used it to learn about unit, snapshot and e2e testing, typescript, and BEM style CSS techniques.

 It was started with Vue CLI.

 ### Typescript

 It uses typescript, although the usage is rather simple and should be easy for TS beginners to understand.

+If you don’t want to use Typescript, you can remove `lang=“ts”` from `<script>` , remove the line `import { Deck, Card, NewCardPayload, DeleteCardPayload, EditCardPayload } from ‘@/types’;` remove the typings: `as Deck[]`, `as string` and `NewCardPayload` etc. and remove `Vue.extends(` from the beginning of components, along with the trailing )

 ### BEM